Handling sign language transcription system with the computer-friendly numerical multilabels: Related Works

 \subsection{HamNoSys-annotated SL Corpora}

 Deep learning (DL) based approaches are a promising method for the process of sign language translation.
 However, they need a large amount of adequately labeled training data to perform well.
 As HamNoSys annotations are not language-dependent, they can facilitate cross-language research.
 Moreover, merging several multilingual corpora will increase the available data resources.
-A comprehensive overview of the existing corpora supplied with HamNoSys labels is provided below.
+Below is a comprehensive overview of the existing corpora supplied with HamNoSys labels.

-\textbf{GLEX}: The Fachgebärden Lexicon -- Gesundheit and Pflege ~\citelanguageresource{meinedgs_1} was developed at the German Sign Language Institute of the University of Hamburg between 2004 and 2007 and contains a total of 2330 signs.
+\textbf{GLEX}: The Fachgebärden Lexicon -- Gesundheit and Pflege ~\cite{meinedgs_3} was developed at the German Sign Language Institute of the University of Hamburg between 2004 and 2007 and contains a total of 2330 signs.
 This dataset is dedicated to technical terms related to health and nursing care.

-\textbf{GALEX}: The Fachgebärden Lexicon -- Gärtnerei und Landschaftsbau~\citelanguageresource{meinedgs_1} was also created at the Hamburg Institute of German Sign Language between 2006 and 2009.
+\textbf{GALEX}: The Fachgebärden Lexicon -- Gärtnerei und Landschaftsbau~\cite{meinedgs_3} was also created at the Hamburg Institute of German Sign Language between 2006 and 2009.
 This dataset consists of 710 signs related to technical terms for landscaping and gardening.

-\textbf{BL}: The Basic Lexicon is part of the multilingual\footnote{British Sign Language, German Sign Language, Greek Sign Language, and French Sign Language} three-years research project DICTA-SIGN~\citelanguageresource{DictaSign}, carried out since 2009 by a Consortium of European Universities\footnote{Institute for Language and Speech Processing, Universität Hamburg, University of East Anglia, University of Surrey, Laboratoire d’informatique pour la mécanique et les sciences de l’ingénieur, Université Paul Sabatier, National Technical University of Athens, WebSourd}.
+\textbf{BL}: The Basic Lexicon is part of the multilingual\footnote{British Sign Language, German Sign Language, Greek Sign Language, and French Sign Language} three-year research project DICTA-SIGN~\cite{DictaSign}, carried out since 2009 by a Consortium of European Universities\footnote{Institute for Language and Speech Processing, Universität Hamburg, University of East Anglia, University of Surrey, Laboratoire d’informatique pour la mécanique et les sciences de l’ingénieur, Université Paul Sabatier, National Technical University of Athens, WebSourd}.
 About 1k signs are provided for each SL.
 The shared list of glosses covers the topic of traveling.

-\textbf{CDPSL}: The Corpus-based Dictionary of Polish Sign Language (PJM)~\citelanguageresource{PJM} was created in 2016 at the Sign Linguistics Laboratory of the University of Warsaw.
+\textbf{CDPSL}: The Corpus-based Dictionary of Polish Sign Language (PJM)~\cite{PJM} was created in 2016 at the Sign Linguistics Laboratory of the University of Warsaw.
 The dictionary was developed based on the PJM corpus, which collected the video data of 150 deaf signers who use PJM.
 CDPSL allows documenting and describing authentic everyday use of PJM.